-Overnight location: Hotel Cabin.
-A la Carte dinner is on your own.
+Overnight location: Hotel Cabin, Reykjavík.
+Dinner is on your own.
+Standard rooms are 10m².
 (50km / 31mls)

-At 08:30 meet your tour guide and start the escorted tour program with a short introduction to Icelandic geology while watching a striking film at the Reykjavik Volcano House documenting the eruptions of Eyjafjallajökull and Fimmvörðuháls in 2010.
-At the Volcano House, you can experience a hands-on geological exhibition where you can examine various pieces of pumice, ash, and lava from Icelandic volcanoes.
-Later on, we depart from Reykjavik and drive to Thingvellir National Park, a UNESCO world heritage site, we continue to explore the hot springs at Geysir.
-Next, we travel to the double waterfall, Gullfoss.
+At 08:30 meet your tour guide and start the escorted tour program with a short city tour around Reykjavík.
+We explore the Golden Circle route.
+The first stop is at Thingvellir National Park, a UNESCO world heritage site.
+Next, we visit the hot springs at Geysir and travel to the double waterfall, Gullfoss.
 We continue to Kerið, a caldera with a crater lake on the bottom and which resembles an ancient amphitheatre.
 In the evening, you hear about the Northern Lights from your tour guide.
 Naturally, once darkness falls, you are out in the garden waiting for the Northern Lights.
 We will stay for one night in South Iceland.

-Today, we head across the Laki lava field to the village of Vík.
-We take a stroll on the black lava beach and along the bird cliffs at Reynisfjara beach in South Iceland.
+Today, we head across the Laki lava field to the village of Vík where we attend the stunning Icelandic Lava Show; the only exhibition in the world where you can experience actual flowing lava!
+By melting lava and pouring it on ice in a room full of people, you’ll be able to see the lava flowing, hear it sizzling, and feel the heat that radiates from it.
+In the afternoon we take a stroll on the black lava beach and along the bird cliffs at Reynisfjara beach in South Iceland.
 We pass the glacier Mýrdalsjökull and the infamous volcano Eyjafjallajökull.
 We continue to Skógafoss waterfall and stop at the high but narrow Seljalandsfoss waterfall.
 In the evening you return to Reykjavik for one last night.
 An optional Northern Lights bus tour or fjord cruise can be booked on the spot if the weather conditions are ideal.

-Overnight location: Hotel Cabin.
+Overnight location: Hotel Cabin, Reykjavík.
 Breakfast included.
 Dinner is on your own.
-(305km / 189mls)
+Standard rooms are 10m².
+(465km / 288mls).